-The Board of Directors and the Audit & Supervisory Board endeavor to take appropriate action to ensure adequate auditing by the Accounting Auditors.
+The Board of Directors and the Audit & Supervisory Board endeavor to take appropriate action to ensure adequate auditing

 8. Support Systems for Directors and Audit & Supervisory Board Members / Training Policy

 The Company has the following systems in place as required for Directors and Audit & Supervisory Board Members to effectively fulfill their roles and responsibilities.